 3.5 ADDENDA

 3.5.1 Addenda will be issued only by University and only in writing.
 Addenda will be identified as such and will be mailed or delivered to all Planholders.
-At its sole discretion, the University may elect to deliver Addenda via facsimile to Planholders who have provided a facsimile number for receipt of Addenda.

 3.5.2 Copies of Addenda will be made available for inspection wherever Bidding Documents are on file for inspection.